Decisionmaker guide: Do you need Headless Wagtail?

 Everything won't be in one place: A Headless Wagtail setup will require you to keep track of multiple services and vendors.
 If you can't afford to work with an agency or technology partner, you'll likely be managing this on your own.

-You'll need a different approach for managing previews: One feature editors enjoy about traditional Wagtail is the ability to preview content before it's published.
-With Headless Wagtail, that's currently not possible and you'll need to come up with a custom approach to preview content in each frontend.
+You'll need a different approach for managing previews: One feature that editors enjoy about traditional Wagtail is the ability to preview content before it's published.
+With Headless Wagtail, that requires the wagtail-headless-preview package.

 Costs are currently higher: Headless Wagtail requires a larger initial investment to set up, and because there will likely be multiple services and frontends involved, the ongoing costs will likely be higher as well.